AND your tools:

 How to create an Excel Histogram Chart

-Here is a link to Microsoft's training for how to create a Histogram
+then here is a link to Microsoft's training for how to create a Histogram

 using the free Data Analysis Toolpak.

-To make your histogram look like ours:
+To make your Toolpak histogram look like our example:

 - Get rid of the Legend (right-click the Legend > Clear)